-Nadine Dorries reported for ‘WhatsApping civil servant to get on Truss honours list’
+Nadine Dorries faces fresh probe calls after ‘pushing to get on Truss honours list’

 Now it has emerged that Ms Dorries’ WhatsApp message to Mr Case was a request to get a peerage through Ms Truss’s as yet unannounced list, according to The Times.

+Whitehall’s former ethics chief told The Independent she should be probed over a possible breach of rules, while Labour called on the government to make sure Ms Dorries is “properly investigated” over any peerage demands.

-The ardent Johnson supporter was furious that she did not get a place in the House of Lords despite the former PM’s efforts – lashing out at “posh boys” Rishi Sunak and his adviser James Forsyth over the decision.
+The ardent Boris supporter was furious that she did not get a place in the Lords despite Mr Johnson’s efforts – lashing out at “posh boys” Rishi Sunak and his adviser James Forsyth over the decision.

-Her messages to Mr Case first emerged at a hearing of the public administration and constitutional affairs committee on Wednesday, when the cabinet secretary confirmed that he had sought legal advice about Ms Dorries.
+Her messages to Mr Case first emerged at a hearing of the public administration and constitutional affairs committee on Wednesday, when the cabinet secretary confirmed that he reported Ms Dorries and even sought legal advice.

 Senior Tory MP William Wragg, the committee chair, asked Mr Case if he was aware of any “rather forceful communications” sent by Ms Dorries to senior civil servants.